oshaughnessy/sierramountainll/_posts/2023-12-17-early-bird-registration.md

 [Registration for 2024 is open!](https://www.sierramountainll.com/Default.aspx?tabid=890579){:target="_blank"}

+The early signup rate of $100 is available until Jan 31!
+_Please note that the discount for this rate isn't visible until checkout._

 The regular season rate is $125.
-Any early bird discount of $25 is available through Jan 31, which you'll see in your cart during checkout.

 Wondering what division to sign up for?
 After you log in to the registration site and fill out your child's basic information, you'll be offered appropriate choices